MartsyniukOlena/recipes-website/README.md

     Add Itegrity Error to the add_recipe view to inform a user that the recipe with the same title exists so the user chooses the different title.

 Unresolved bugs:
-    Add Cancel button for editing and adding recipes.
+    Add Cancel button for editing and adding recipes forms.

 ### Performance Testing: